Social Capital

 This indicator presents the proportion of those aged 18 years and over reporting feeling lonely or isolated always or most of the time, as reported in the Canterbury Wellbeing Survey.

-The figure shows that between six and eight percent of greater Christchurch respondents reported feeling lonely or isolated, always or most of the time over the time period from 2017 to 2020.
-The 2020 result was statistically significantly higher than the 2019 result (8.1%, up from 6% in 2019).
+The figure shows that nine percent of greater Christchurch respondents reported feeling lonely or isolated, always or most of the time in 2022.
+The 2022 result was statistically significantly higher than the 2019 result (6%).

-The figure shows the proportion of respondents reporting feeling lonely or isolated, always or most of the time, by age group, from 2017 to 2020.
+The figure shows the proportion of respondents reporting feeling lonely or isolated, always or most of the time, by age group, from 2017 to 2022.
 The figure shows a clear pattern of higher levels of social isolation for young people.
-For respondents in the 18 to 24 years group, in particular, the self-reported level of social isolation has averaged approximately 10 percentage points above the other age groups (18-24 years 22.4%, compared with approximately 5% for the middle age groups, in 2020).
+For respondents in the 18 to 24 years group, in particular, the self-reported level of social isolation has averaged approximately 10 percentage points above the other age groups between 2017 and 2019 (18-24 years 14.9%, compared with approximately 5% for the middle age groups, in 2019).
+The difference between the 18 to 24 years age group and all other age groups increased further from 2019 to 2022 and the difference is statistically significant at all five time-points.
+The proportion of respondents reporting feeling lonely or isolated in the 25 to 34 years age group also increased notably between 2019 and 2022.

 Data Sources